@discordjs/collection

 true if any of the elements exist, false if none exist.

-method intersect
+method intersection

 Parameter other